Numerical investigation of the interior geometry of semiclassical evaporating spherical charged black holes: Theoretical background

 To this end, we shall run the same case with $\varepsilon_{0}=\frac{1}{500}$ as well, and compare the deviations from the analytical approximation obtained in both values of $\varepsilon_{0}$, namely $\frac{1}{500}$ and $\frac{1}{1000}$, similar to subsection \ref{subsec:Deviation-in-R,v}.
 Figure \ref{fig:Tvv-approx epsilon comparison x4-run4} presents this deviation in $R_{,v}$ for these two values of $\varepsilon_{0}$, with the $\varepsilon_{0}=\frac{1}{500}$ case scaled by $\frac{1}{4}$.
 The blue and orange curves overlap, demonstrating that this deviation from the analytical approximation scales as $\varepsilon_{0}^{2}$ -- indicating that this is indeed a finite-$\varepsilon_{0}$ deviation.

 In this case (and unlike the previous cases we explored above), because both $\widetilde{T}_{vv}$ and $\widetilde{T}_{uu}$ are positive, a spacelike $R=0$ singularity forms at the middle of the numerical domain, blocking access to the would-be CH.
-The spacetime diagram corresponding to this situation is shown in Figure \ref{fig:run4_singulairty_diagram}.\footnote{There is a possibility that the two fluxes will have opposite signs in region 3.
+The spacetime diagram corresponding to this situation is shown in Figure \ref{fig:run4_singulairty_diagram}.This $r=0$ spacelike singularity that forms inside the semiclassical charged black hole resembles the spacelike singularity found in Ref \citep{brady1995black}, although it must be recalled that they studied classical perturbations whereas here we consider the backreaction of a quantum field. \footnote{There is a possibility that the two fluxes will have opposite signs in region 3.
 In this case, as it turns out, what matters is the sign of $ \widetilde{T}_{uu}$: if it is negative (as it is e.g. in run 2 above), then a CH will form, and if it is positive, a spacelike $R=0$ singularity will form instead.}